IFCA-Advanced-Computing/keystone-voms/doc/source/index.rst

 Openstack Keystone VOMS module
 ==============================

-This module is intended to provide VOMS authentication to a Grizzly OpenStack Keystone.
+This module is intended to provide VOMS authentication to an OpenStack Keystone.
 It is designed to be integrated as an external authentication plugin, so that Keystone will preserve its original features and users will still be able to authenticate using any of the Keystone native mechanisms.

-This documentation is based on a Keystone 2014.2 (Juno) installation.
+This documentation is based on a Keystone 2015.1 (Kilo) installation.

 .. attention::
     If you are upgrading from any priorversion, check the